Vivamed-Biopharma/TL1A-PET-Imaging-Agent-for-IBD-Final/tl1a_in_silico/REPORT.md

 | Fab12 | 31 | 34 |

 ## Cross-reactivity (6-mer overlap with TNFSF family)
+Interpretation: Zero paratope 6-mer overlap to canonical TNFSF sequences is expected given divergent folds and sequence features; local 12–15mer hotspot scanning (see notebook) adds a conservative check.
+Any ≥40% identity window is flagged Amber for the wet panel.
 | Clone | Top3 |
 |---|---|
 | Fab01 | TNFSF15_TL1A:0, TNFSF10_TRAIL:0, TNFSF14_LIGHT:0 |